feathers88/gameofgo/Privacy Notice.md

 # Privacy Statement

 The Game of Go runs entirely on your device.
-No information is ever downloaded or transmitted to us, so we can't share anything with any third party.
+However, when crashes occur, we do collect minimal information about the crash.
+We don't share anything with any third party.